Urmonotheismus: History

-In 1898, the Scottish anthropologist Andrew Lang proposed that the idea of a Supreme Being (the "High God" or "All Father") existed among some of the simplest of contemporary tribal societies prior to their contact with Western peoples, and that Urmonotheismus ("primitive monotheism") was the original religion of humankind.
-This idea has parallels in the works of Tertullian and in rabbinic literature.
+In 1898, Scottish anthropologist Andrew Lang proposed that the idea of a Supreme Being (the "High God" or "All Father") existed among some of the simplest of contemporary tribal societies prior to their contact with Western peoples, and that Urmonotheismus ("primitive monotheism") was the original religion of humankind.
+This concept of a primeval monotheistic religion has parallels in the works of the early Christian theologian Tertullian and rabbinic literature.

-The Catholic priest Wilhelm Schmidt (1868–1954) defended the idea of Urmonotheismus in his work Der Ursprung der Gottesidee (The Origin of the Idea of God), published 1912 to 1955, opposing the "revolutionary monotheism" approach that traces the emergence of monotheistic thought as a gradual process spanning the Bronze and Iron Age religions of the ancient Near East and Classical antiquity.
+Prussian linguist and Roman Catholic priest Wilhelm Schmidt (1868–1954) defended the hypothesis of Urmonotheismus in his work Der Ursprung der Gottesidee (The Origin of the Idea of God), published 1912 to 1955, opposing the "revolutionary monotheism" approach that traces the emergence of monotheistic thought as a gradual process spanning the Bronze and Iron Age religions of the ancient Near East and Classical antiquity.
 According to Schmidt, alleged traces of primitive monotheism appear in the Assyro-Babylonian deities Ashur and Marduk, and in the Ancient Hebrew god Yahweh.
 Schmidt views monotheism as the "natural" form of theism, which was later overlaid and "degraded" by polytheism after the deceased ancestors became objects of worship in primitive human societies, and personified natural forces became worshipped as well as divine beings.

 A significant part of the work of Italian anthropologist and historian of religion Raffaele Pettazzoni (1883–1959) on the study of ancient religions concentrated on refuting the speculative theory of "primordial monotheism" (Urmonotheismus) previously developed by Schmidt, and on the study of the conceptions of the Supreme Being in so-called "primitive" religions.
 Schmidt believed that evidence of monotheism existed in tribal societies, and argued that all human societies recognize the Supreme Being as a non-exclusive spiritual entity which is paramount and also opposed by other spiritual entities.
 Pettazzoni challenged Schmidt's concept of a Supreme Being as necessarily entailing monotheism.
 Rather, Pettazzoni writes that monotheism is a recent religious development over the course of a slow revolution in polytheism and perhaps henotheism.
 In the Hebrew Bible, this debate is carried on by the narratives about the Old Testament prophets who wrangle with the Canaanite gods; such scenarios serve to re-affirm both the ethical monotheism of the Israelites in opposition to the Canaanite religion and their belief in one exclusive transcendent deity coexisting with lesser divine beings.
 (See also: God in Abrahamic religions).